MunifTanjim/minimo/README.md

 # Engimo

-Minimalist theme for Hugo (forked from excellent [Minimo](https://minimo.netlify.com/)) with support for engineering content publication.
+Minimalist theme for Hugo with support for engineering content publication.
+Forked from an excellent [Minimo](https://minimo.netlify.com/) theme.

 ## Documentation